-Some may even make you understand people a little better, and not only think that it is bad people that lie.
+Some may even make you understand people a little better and not only think that it is bad people that lie.

 2. Wish fulfillment

 This is actually about a feeling of low self-esteem, and feeling as if the truth of their life is not good enough.

 3. Manipulate the choices and behaviors of others

-We see a lot of this when we see a company wanting its employees follow a certain mandate that us not popular, or during a current time like now, when a politician wants a group to vote a certain way.
+We see a lot of this when a company wants its employees to follow a certain mandate that is not popular or during election time when a politician wants a group to vote a certain way.

 4. Protect others that we care about

 If the person fears that the truth would change how they feel about the person, they are often willing to lie to prevent that from happening.

-5. Increase their own self esteem
+5. Increase their own self-esteem

 Or they might tell a lie about someone else to make them look worse, thinking this makes them look better.

-The individual might lie and embellish a story, as they feel what they would really say is not good enough.
+The individual might lie and embellish a story, as they feel what they would say is not good enough.

-7. Avoid hurting peoples feelings
+7. Avoid hurting people’s feelings

 8. Fear of conflict

-It is not that the person is a bad person, it is that they have been conditioned over time to develop this way of dealing with things to avoid conflict.
+It is not that a person is a bad person, it is that they have been conditioned over time to develop this way of dealing with things to avoid conflict.